wentzien/kubernetes/notes.md

         * Pod Object
             * Purpose: Run a groupe of containers with a very common purpose
             * E.g. Pod with postgres as primary container and logger & backup-manager as support container
+            * Good for development, rarely used in production

         * Service Object
             * Purpose: Sets up networking in a K8s Cluster